VeryGoodOpenSource/very_good_templates/README.md

 Developed with 💙 by [Very Good Ventures][very_good_ventures_link] 🦄

-Collection of open-source templates created and maintained by Very Good Ventures.
+Collection of open-source templates created and maintained by the [Very Good Ventures Team][very_good_ventures_link].

 ---